neuropoly/intranet.neuro.polymtl.ca/computing-resources/neuropoly/README.md

 ### Other Members

-If you are an **Intern**, a **Contractor**, or are otherwise considered an **Invité** by Polytechnique, this section applies to you.
-These users are not granted VPN access by default.
-A specific request must be submitted to [DGE IT](mailto:dge.informatique@polymtl.ca) to give you VPN access (someone on the admin team should help you with this during your onboarding).
+If you are an **Intern**, a **Contractor**, or are otherwise considered an **"Invité"** by Polytechnique, this section applies to you.
+Users in your category are **not** granted VPN access by default.
+A specific request must be submitted to [DGE IT](mailto:dge.informatique@polymtl.ca) to give you VPN access.
+(Normally, someone on the admin team should help you with this during your onboarding).

 Once you are approved for VPN access, DGE IT will provide personalized instructions for you specific use case.
 Most likely, you will be be added to the `PolyPhoton` group.
 Like `PolyQuartz`, this group uses `Okta` for authentication.

 If you do not wish to use the official `Cisco AnyConnect` client, you may be able to adapt the instructions under the `Polytechnique Staff` section for your purposes.
 However, please note that the workarounds described for `PolyQuartz` users have not been adequately tested for `PolyPhoton` users.

-DGE IT's protocols for integration of VPN users with an `invité` status are currently under development, so at the moment we cannot provide much assurance for alternative configurations for these users, and it is probably safest to follow the official instructions provided by DGE IT and Polytechnique.
+DGE IT's protocols for integration of VPN users with an **"Invité"** status are currently under development, so at the moment we cannot provide much assurance that alternative VPN configurations will work for these users.
+The most reliable option is to follow the official instructions provided by DGE IT [and Polytechnique](https://www.polymtl.ca/si/acces-securise-rvp-ou-vpn).

 ## Connect to NeuroPoly Computers

 ### Locally

-To log into a desktop station while at NeuroPoly use your GE account.
+To log into a desktop station while at NeuroPoly, use your GE account.

 ### SSH (command line)